Retirees Association

 Friday, June 29.
 Annual General Meeting of SMURA, at Indian Lake Golf Course and luncheon.

-May 23,24,25 CURAC national meeting held in Halifax, and co-sponsored by Dalhousie with Saint Mary's.
+May 23, 24, and 25 the CURAC national meeting was held in Halifax, and co-sponsored by Dalhousie with Saint Mary's.

 Sunday, April 22, "Astronomy at Saint Mary's.
 Talk by David Lane.